lastmeta/HumanMoney/readme.md

 In defining who gets to create a new account, we run into the quintessential problem faced by blockchain: proof of work, or proof of stake?

-Seeing as how proof of work was originally framed as a soltion to centralization of power to create blocks we can merely define a scheme which approximates it's state goal: randomly distribute new accounts, not by working to find a random solution, but by agreeing on the random solution ahead of time.
+Seeing as how proof of work was originally framed as a solution to centralization of power to create blocks we can merely define a scheme which approximates it's state goal: randomly distribute new accounts, not by working to find a random solution, but by agreeing on the random solution ahead of time.

 Imagine Human Money is instanteated as a blockchain protocol.
 This is for explanitory purpose only, any other DLT has an analogous solution.
 Each block has a hash which can be read as a certain very large number.
 Each address representing an account can also be read as a large number.
 The blockhash can be used to deterministically, and randomly choose the creator of the next account by essentially choosing the address closest on the numberline to the blockhash.